heston/lutron-bond/README.md

 # Reliability Tuning

-In real-world testing, sometimes requests to the Bond Bridge time out or experience high latency.
+In real-world testing, sometimes requests to the Bond Bridge or Tuya device timeout or experience high latency.
 The following environment variables control settings that may help alleviate these issues:

 ```
 LB_BOND_KEEPALIVE_INTERVAL=0